ddaawwiidd/project7/README.md

 👉 [https://ddaawwiidd.github.io/Project7](https://ddaawwiidd.github.io/Project7)

 *(Runs best on a mobile device with GPS + compass + camera access.)*
+1. Open P7 on your phone → Tap “+ Note here” while facing an object.
+2. Write something like “Bench with best sunset view.”
+3. Walk away and look elsewhere → note disappears.
+4. Return to the same spot, point the same way → note reappears ✨.
+5. Tap Share → send the link to a friend.
+6. Friend opens it → sees the blue circle on the map and must physically go there to unlock your note.
+7.
 ---

 ## 🧩 Core Features